What is employee onboarding?

 According to BambooHR, 75% of new hires said training during the first week on the job is most important to them.
 However, it’s a tricky balance between giving them all the training, resources, and information they may need, while at the same time not overwhelming them.

-- Forging connections: Continue building connections between your new hire and other employees throughout their first month.
+✓ Forging connections: Continue building connections between your new hire and other employees throughout their first quarter.
 The new hire’s buddy can be instrumental in this regard.

-- Setting a development plan and career path: Everyone needs to be developed.
-Work with your new hire to pinpoint where they could improve, how they like to learn, and what you can do to support them – not just for their current job, but for the jobs they would eventually like to move into.
+✓ Setting a development plan and career path: Everyone needs to be developed.
+Work with your new hire to pinpoint where they could improve, how they like to learn, their ambitions, and what you can do to support them – not just for their current job, but for the jobs they would eventually like to move into.

 Unfortunately, very few companies continue with onboarding up to and beyond the 6-month mark.
 But a whopping 86% of employees decide whether to stay or go within that first 6 months.
 Finding out why could help prevent this.

-How can you tell if you’re getting employee onboarding right?
+✓ Find out if you’re getting employee onboarding right

 There are two types of data you need to collect to get a better understanding of how well your employee onboarding program is working: